 Research found that the 11% that did not succeed were not doing their homework!

-Previous to coaching, I spent 16 years in corporate IT and self-employ in the computer/Information technology field.
+Previous to mentoring, I spent 16 years in corporate IT and self-employ in the computer/Information technology field.

 Some of My Story: